atoms18/SpreadJSON/README.md

 # SpreadJSON

-Did you ever working on your `Google Sheets/Apps Script` And using those `getRange`, `setValue`, `setValues` and etc?
+Have you ever worked on your `Google Sheets/Apps Script` and used functions like `getRange`, `setValue`, `setValues`, etc.?

-This JS script will help you to do that directly on `Node.js`.
+This JavaScript script is designed to enable you to perform those actions directly on `Node.js`.

-By `SpreadJSON` are designed to use a popular `SheetJS` Node.js library to stored your sheet in the format of JSON and provide a methods that you familiar.
+`SpreadJSON` utilizes the popular `SheetJS` Node.js library to store your sheet in JSON format and provides familiar methods.

-So this script simply make you to be able to stored your sheet in the JSON format.
-And read or write to the sheet directly on Node.js.
+Thus, this script simply allows you to store your sheet in JSON format and read or write to the sheet directly on Node.js.

-(It helps you a lot if you have Apps Script project and want to migrate to Node.js to run faster and wherever you want!)
+(It can be highly beneficial if you have an Apps Script project and want to migrate to Node.js for faster execution and flexibility.)

-Caution: This project still not complete.
-There's a lot of features to add to make it more general and easy to use.
+[Caution] This project is still incomplete.
+There are many features to add to make it more general and easy to use.

 ## Prerequisites